aheltonsjma/digital-strategy/03_Accessibility_and_Philosophy.md

 The following are projects initiated or deployed between 2015 and 2019 that exemplify the Narratives and Access strategy outlined above:

-* 50X50 Face to Face Digital Publication
+* 50X50 Face to Face Digital Publication (May 2020)
 * Ticketing changes that provide feee access for certain groups.
-Explicate these here.
+Explicate these here. (?)

 The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

-* 50X50 Face to Face Digital Publication Alt-context
+* 50X50 Face to Face Digital Publication Alt-text Accessibility Update (December 2020)
-* SJMA website accessibility update
+* SJMA website accessibility update (?)

 The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021:

+* 100% of permanent collection digitized and available online.
+* All new projects meet accessibility requirements and are standards-compliant.

 -----

 [HOME](index.md) | [Previous Section](02_Experiences_and_Engagement.md) | [Next Section](04_Organizational_Adaptation.md)